-- The Station's financial position remained strong during fiscal year 2021, with operating revenues of approximately \$4.4 million and a slight increase in net assets of approximately \$22,000. - Foundation funding allows the Station to continue creating local, impactful programs, including, inStudio, Conversations with Jeff Weeks, Legislative Review, Nightmare Theatre, Pensacola State Today and Rally.
-Other local programs were on hiatus during the fiscal year 2021, due to social distancing requirements in response to the global pandemic.
-The Programming and Production department utilized creative methods to continue creation of some local programs, while observing requirements to maintain social distancing. - The Station continued to offer the 24/7 PBS Kids channel within its programming.
-This channel supplements the children's programming offered on the main channel and will resume use at the Imagination Stations located at the Blue Wahoos Baseball stadium and C.A.
-Weis Elementary School in Pensacola when those locations return to full use. - Due to restrictions placed on schools and other organizations as a result of the spread of the Covid 19 virus, both Imagination Stations were closed to the public in March 2020 and remained closed for the rest of the 19/20 and 20/21 fiscal years. - The Station continues to implement the WSRE Passport program, which provides access to an on-demand library of public television programming to members.
+- The Station's financial position remained strong during fiscal year 2022, with operating revenues of approximately \$6.5 million and an increase in net assets of approximately \$630,000.
+The implementation of GASB 87 resulted in a change in financial reporting of the Station's leases.
+The implementation had no effect on the Station's beginning net position.
+The Station received and expended \$1.3 million of insurance proceeds due to Hurricane Sally restoration on the Station building. - Foundation funding allows WSRE to continue creating local, impactful programs, including Connecting the Community, inStudio, Conversations with Jeff Weeks, Legislative Review, Nightmare Theatre, Pensacola State Today and Rally. - The Station continued to offer the PBS Kids as a separate channel.
+This channel supplements the children's programming offered on the main channel and is utilized at the Station's two Imagination Station sites to provide exposure to the educational programming for visiting parents and children.
+Due to the effect of the Covid pandemic, both Imagination Stations remained closed during the 2021-2022 fiscal year.
+Plans are in place to reopen in the spring of 2023. - The Station continues to implement the PBS Passport program, which provides access to an on-demand library of public television programming to members.
 Passport use continues to grow as more viewers shift from conventional methods of accessing television programming to digital methods. - Revenue generation continued to be diversified among several sources: annual memberships, major gifts and donations, special events, television program underwriting and corporate support and program grants.
 Supplemental income continues to be received for production and uplink services provided to others.
-Studio-related income decreased during 2021 to \$81,000 from \$114,000 in 2020.
-The Foundation's revenues from donations decreased during 2021, with memberships and contributions of \$676,000 down from 2020's \$716,000.
-The Station has been fortunate to have and is very appreciative of its strong and consistent support base. - The Foundation's fundraising events during the year were also impacted by Covid 19 restrictions.
-In lieu of the traditional in person Wine and Food event, the Station produced a series of programs that featured chefs at well-known local restaurants, focusing on their personal journey and the inspiration for their signature dishes.
-The Station sold tickets to be redeemed at the featured restaurants for the signature dish and an accompanying glass of wine.
-The first episode of "Beyond the Menu" featured four restaurants in Pensacola, while the second episode featured four restaurants in Baldwin County, Alabama, in the western side of the Station's viewing area.
-Ticket sales and sponsorships netted over \$42,000 for the Foundation.
+Studio-related income decreased during 2022 to \$66,000 from \$81,000 in 2021.
+The Foundation's revenues from donations increased during 2022, with memberships and contributions of \$773,000 from 2021's \$676,000.
+The Station has been fortunate to have and is very appreciative of its strong and consistent support base. - In lieu of a major in-person fundraising event for this fiscal year, the Foundation substituted smaller or online events.
+"Beyond the Menu," a series of programs featuring local restaurants, chefs and their specialty dishes, along with the history behind the restaurants, continued with episodes from restaurants in the Alabama viewing area.